 Name and Year of Birth Position(s) with Trust Term of Office and Length of Time Served Principal Occupation(s) During the Past Five Years Number of Funds in the Legg Mason Funds Complex Overseen by Trustee Other Board Memberships Held by Trustee During the Past Five Years Jane Trust, CFA† Born 1962 Trustee, President and Chief Executive Officer Since 2015 Senior Managing Director of Legg Mason & Co., LLC ("Legg Mason & Co.") (since 2018); Managing Director of Legg Mason & Co.
-(2016 to 2018); Officer and/or Trustee/Director of 146 funds associated with LMPFA or its affiliates (since 2015); President and Chief Executive Officer of LMPFA (since 2015); formerly, Senior Vice President of LMPFA (2015); Director of ClearBridge, LLC (formerly, Legg Mason Capital Management, LLC) (2007 to 2014); Managing Director of Legg Mason Investment Counsel & Trust Co.
-(2000 to 2007) 137 None
+(2016 to 2018); Officer and/or Trustee/Director of 145 funds associated with LMPFA or its affiliates (since 2015); President and Chief Executive Officer of LMPFA (since 2015); formerly, Senior Vice President of LMPFA (2015); Director of ClearBridge, LLC (formerly, Legg Mason Capital Management, LLC) (2007 to 2014); Managing Director of Legg Mason Investment Counsel & Trust Co.
+(2000 to 2007) 135 None

-Trustees who are not "interested persons" of the Trust within the meaning of Section 2(a)(19) of the 1940 Act.

-\ Each Trustee serves until his or her respective successor has been duly elected and qualified or until his or her earlier death, resignation, retirement or removal.

-\\ Indicates the earliest year in which the Trustee became a board member for a fund in the Legg Mason fund complex.

-\\\ Information is for the calendar year ended December 31, 2018, except as otherwise noted.

-± Mr. Gross and Ms. Heilbron were appointed to the Board effective February 6, 2019; both are also independent board members of the Legg Mason Partners Fixed Income Board.
-Information pertaining to the Numbers of the Funds in the Legg Mason Funds Complex Overseen by Trustee is as of February 6, 2019.

-+ Ms. Trust is an "interested person" of the Trust, as defined in the 1940 Act, because of her position with LMPFA and/or certain of its affiliates.
+- # Trustees who are not "interested persons" of the Trust within the meaning of Section 2(a)(19) of the 1940 Act. - Each Trustee serves until his or her respective successor has been duly elected and qualified or until his or her earlier death, resignation, retirement or removal. - Indicates the earliest year in which the Trustee became a board member for a fund in the Legg Mason Funds complex. - Information is for the calendar year ended December 31, 2019, except as otherwise noted. - Mr. Gross and Ms. Heilbron were appointed to the Board effective February 6, 2019.
+Effective January 1, 2020, Mr. Gross and Ms. Heilbron were no longer independent board members of the Legg Mason Partners Fixed Income Board.
+Information pertaining to the Number of Funds in the Legg Mason Funds Complex Overseen by Trustee for each of Mr. Gross and Ms. Heilbron is as of December 31, 2019, prior to their departure from the Legg Mason Partners Fixed Income Board. - t Ms. Trust is an "interested person" of the Trust, as defined in the 1940 Act, because of her position with LMPFA and/or certain of its affiliates.